-Under the 2011 Bonus Plan, each Co-CEO's EPS Component ranged from \$0 up to \$1,137,500 (175% of the dollar amount of the target bonus allocated to the EPS Component), based on the following levels of Operating EPS achieved by the Company and its consolidated subsidiaries for 2011:
+Under the 2012 Bonus Plan, each Co-CEO's EPS Component ranged from \$0 up to \$1,137,500 (175% of the dollar amount of the target bonus allocated to the EPS Component), based on the following levels of Operating EPS achieved by the Company and its consolidated subsidiaries for 2012:

 Percentage of Bonus Target

-to

-Operating EPS be paid for EPS Component
+Operating EPS to be paid for EPS Component

 Less than \$3.20 0

 \$3.50 100%

 \$3.75 or more 175%

-The Operating EPS target for 2011 was established by the Compensation Committee after reviewing the Company's 2011 business plan prepared by management and approved by the Co-CEOs.
-The 2011 target of \$3.50 per share equaled the 2011 Operating EPS target in the Company's business plan.
-While identical to the Operating EPS target for 2010, the Compensation Committee considered the continued soft insurance market and lower investment returns expected in 2011 as principal factors in maintaining the target at the same level in effect for 2010.
-The Compensation Committee determined that achieving the 2011 Operating EPS target would require substantial efforts on behalf of the entire organization, including Company senior management, and gave consideration to factors which might impact ongoing earnings, including, but not limited to, competition, market influences, governmental regulation and the Board of Directors' desire to devote resources to other internal corporate objectives, such as acquisitions or start-ups.
+The Operating EPS target for 2012 was established by the Compensation Committee after reviewing the Company's 2012 business plan prepared by management and approved by the Co-CEOs.
+The 2012 target of \$3.50 per share equaled the 2012 Operating EPS target in the Company's business plan.
+While identical to the Operating EPS target for 2011, the Compensation Committee considered the continued soft insurance market and lower investment returns expected in 2012 as principal factors in maintaining the target at the same level in effect for 2011.
+The Compensation Committee determined that achieving the 2012 Operating EPS target would require substantial efforts on behalf of the entire organization, including Company senior management, and gave consideration to factors which might impact ongoing earnings, including, but not limited to, competition, market influences, governmental regulation and the Board of Directors' desire to devote resources to other internal corporate objectives, such as acquisitions or start-ups.